erica-sarro/OntogenyMaternalCare22/README.md

 # ParentalCare2022
-Sarro E, K Fisher, SH Woodard (2022) Parental care behavior in bumble bee queens is tightly regulated by the number of helpers in incipient nests
+Sarro E, K Fisher, SH Woodard (2023) Parental care behavior in bumble bee queens is tightly regulated by the number of helpers in incipient nests.
+Animal Behaviour

-the manuscript associated with this data is currently in review